troyhacks/MoonLight/docs/develop/installation.md

 * See [Connect MoonLight](https://moonmodules.org/MoonLight/gettingstarted/installation/#connect-moonlight)

     * MoonLight has a cache expiration of one year.
 However if you are developing or updating nightly builds cached UI code might be outdated.
-    * Advanced tip: Use [ESP32Devices](https://github.com/ewowi/ESP32Devices) to discover the ESP32 nodes on your network (using nodeJS and html)
     * Check AP settings

+!!! tip "ESP32Devices"
+    Use [ESP32Devices](https://github.com/ewowi/ESP32Devices) to discover the ESP32 nodes on your network (using nodeJS and html)

 	<img width="350" src="https://github.com/user-attachments/assets/a8d89d7a-d4e6-4443-b2c2-997c0ac89381" />